carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 exercises: 5
 questions:
 - "How can we predict protein clusters?"
-- "How does clustering works?"
 - "Which algortihm to choose and why?"
 - "What is Get_Homologues?"

 objectives:
 - "Cluster orthologous proteins from GenBank files"
-- "Explore and understand protein clusters from OMCL algorithm"
+- "Explore protein clusters from OMCL algorithm"
-- "Interpret basic pangenomics metrics"
+- "Understand basic pangenomics metrics"

 keypoints:
 - "Clustering refers to the task of grouping sequences in which the same group are more similar to each other than to those in other groups "
-- "Get_Homologues is a software package for pangenomic analyses "
+- "Get_Homologues is a software package for pangenomic analysis"
 - "Three sequence-clustering algorithms are supported by Get_Homologues; BDBH, OMCL and COGtriangles "
 ---
 ## How can we predict protein clusters?
-## How does clustering works?
 ## Which algortihm to choose and why?

 ## What is Get_Homologues?